-FAQ WEDDINGS
+FAQ PRESERVATION

 How should I pack my flowers?

 You can use kitchen roll and cling film to wrap your bouquet before placing it in a solid cardboard box to avoid any defects during delivery.
 Use a Next Day delivery service, e.g. « Royal Mail special delivery (guaranteed next day by 1pm) » available at any local post office.
 Please write your name somewhere in the box as I often have several bouquets arriving on the same day.
+You can remove ribbons and ornaments should you want to keep them as we are not going to need them.

 When is it best to book?